-Our sponsor has loaned us funds to be used for a portion of the expenses of this offering.
-These loans are non-interest bearing, unsecured and are due at the earlier of December 31, 2020 or the closing of this offering.
+Prior to the closing of this offering, our sponsor may loan us funds to be used for a portion of the expenses of this offering.
+These loans would be non-interest bearing, unsecured and are due at the earlier of December 31, 2020 or the closing of this offering.